Toloka/docs/en/guide/concepts/quality-control-overview.md

 {% endcut %}

 {% cut "I want to create an exam with three tasks.
-If a user does two out of three tasks correctly, they get the skill.
+If a Toloker does two out of three tasks correctly, they get the skill.
 I'm trying to put “3“ in the “Recent control and training task responses to use“ field, but I'm getting an error telling me that the value is too small.
 Can I get around this without increasing the number of tasks to five?" %}

 The **Recent control and training task responses to use** field is for the number of recent responses from Toloker.
 If you use non-automatic acceptance for your task, then to set up your intended rule you need to specify `3` in **Total reviewed responses**.